pytorch/data/docs/source/dp_tutorial.rst

 ---------------------------------------------

 In this section, we will demonstrate how you can use ``DataPipe`` with ``DataLoader``.
-For the most part, you should be able to use it just by passing ``dataset=datapipe`` as an input arugment into the ``DataLoader``.
+For the most part, you should be able to use it just by passing ``dataset=datapipe`` as an input argument into the ``DataLoader``.
 For detailed documentation related to ``DataLoader``, please visit `this page <https://pytorch.org/docs/stable/data.html#single-and-multi-process-data-loading>`_.